scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Data Plane**: The data plane (sometimes also referred to as the forwarding plane) is responsible for forwarding data packets that endpoints have injected into the network.
 After routing information has been disseminated by the control plane, packets are forwarded by the data plane in accordance with such information.

+**Egress Border Router**: A router processing packets leaving an AS, as seen from the direction of travel of the SCION packet.

 **Endpoint**: An endpoint is the start or the end of a SCION path.
 For example, an endpoint can be a host as defined in {{RFC1122}} or a gateway bridging a SCION and an IP domain.
 This definition is based on the definition in {{RFC9473}}.

 **Forwarding Key**: A forwarding key is a symmetric key that is shared between the control service (control plane) and the routers (data plane) of an AS.
 It is used to authenticate Hop Fields in the end-to-end SCION path.
 The forwarding key is an AS-local secret and is not shared with other ASes.